briis/unifiprotect/README.md

 ## Configuration
 Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
 The core platform by itself does nothing else than establish a link the *Unifi Protect NVR*, so by activating this you will not see any entities being created in Home Assistant.

-Edit your *configuration.yaml* file and add the *mbweather* component to the file:
+Edit your *configuration.yaml* file and add the *unifiprotect* component to the file:
 ```yaml
 # Example configuration.yaml entry
 unifiprotect: